How do you the slanted smiley face answers

 How do you make the slanted smiley face?

-Basically, it’s like a letter (Japanese doesn’t use letters like in English, their symbols represent whole syllables (or whole words, depending on writing system used), ツ represents the syllable “tsu”).
+Basically, it’s like a letter (Japanese doesn’t use letters like in English, their symbols represent whole syllables (or whole words, depending on the writing system used), ツ represents the syllable “tsu”).

 It doesn’t really mean anything on its own, writing it at the end of a sentence would to a Japanese person unfamiliar with the usage as smiley look like you just inserted a random letter at the end, like “Hey, how are you? q”